tschaban/nxtBike-Computer/README.md

 # eBike Computer
-Look for a specyfic hardware branch
+Look for a specific hardware branch